 How Omega Fatty Acids Help Skin

-The research about omega’s healthy fatty acids for skin is fascinating; in fact, it inspired us to formulate a highly specialized product to deliver these important ingredients—and their benefits—to all skin types: RESIST Omega + Complex Serum!
-Adding a concentrated omega fatty acid serum to your skincare routine can supplement, and enhance, the results you get from your other products—for visibly better skin.
+The research about omega’s healthy fatty acids for skin is fascinating; in fact, it inspired us to formulate highly specialized products to deliver these important ingredients—and their benefits—to skin: RESIST Omega+ Complex Serum and Omega+ Complex Moisturizer.
+Adding one or both of these omega fatty acid-packed products to your skin care routine can supplement and enhance the results you get from your other products for visibly better skin.

 What are Omega Fatty Acids?

 Omega fatty acids are valuable fats, for your diet and your skin.
-There are 11 omega fatty acids; the most vital for skin are:
+There are 11 omega fatty acids of which two (omega-3 and omega-6) are considered essential fatty acids because the body cannot make them on its own.
+Among the omegas, the most vital for skin are:

-- Omega-3—Found in foods such as fish oil, flax seed (linseed) oil, walnut oil, and chia oil.
+- Omega-3—Found in foods such as fish oil, flax seed (linseed) oil, walnut oil, chia oil, and certain species of algae.

 - Omega-6—Abundant in many plant oils, linoleic acid, and passion fruit oil.

 - Omega-9—Plentiful in flax seed (linseed) oil and soybean, canola, peanut, and sunflower oils.

 Omega-3 and 6 fatty acids are not only essential to consume orally, but when applied to skin, research has shown they play a role in maintaining your skin's healthy appearance, among many other benefits.